2004 Valiant 42

 The Valiant 42 gives you a beautiful forward facing navigation station that is a real comfortable sit-down ships office with chart table storage and large drawer.
 There is outboard storage as well as under seat storage and electrical panel outboard, a real ship's office.

-- Upgraded to all Garmin Navigation
+- Upgraded to all Garmin Navigation and Autopilot

 - Garmin Plotter displays at the nav station and in the cockpit nav pod